Here are my five steps to a meaningful wardrobe.

 Everybody has some sentimental pieces.
 Maybe the dress you wore at the first date with your loved one.
-The jeans you fit in before you had your first child or a fancy pair of heels that reminds you of fun nights out with your girls.
+The jeans you fit in before you had your first child or a fancy pair of heels that remind you of fun nights out with your girls.
 Definitely, keep those!
 But don’t hoard everything.
 I, for example, have one tee my best friend gave me (it was a flea market find in SF).
-It’s a super hippieish colourful piece, which normally isn’t my type of style, but it reminds me of her and all the fun summers and times we spend together.
+It’s a super hippieish colorful piece, which normally isn’t my type of style, but it reminds me of her and all the fun summers and times we spend together.
 So I’ll probably keep it forever and one day give it to my kids.
 Haha.

 Interview with Alexis and Kachen (founders from Les Sublimes)

 1. Tell us a little bit about yourself and the story of Les Sublimes.

 Alexis: We met studying at Sciences Po Paris back in 2006.
 We had a class together and were assigned to a project.
 Kachen took me under her wing because my French was really bad.
 Over that year we became close friends and even when Alexis moved away (Alexis lived in Vancouver and NYC, Kachen stayed in Paris), we kept in touch all this time.
 In 2014, we both quit our jobs to go traveling and decided to meet in Nepal for two weeks.
 We had both been thinking about starting something of our own but we weren’t really sure what to build or where to start.
 In Nepal, everything started falling into place.